SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-24-new-cpu-leaks.md

 deploying the needed microcode, kernel and hypervisor fixes and mitigations.

-Expect for users of the latest intel server technology, pretty much every server CPU is affected; expect your SCS providers to reboot their compute hosts soon if they have not done so yet.
+Expect for users of the latest Intel server technology, pretty much every server CPU is affected; expect your SCS providers to reboot their compute hosts soon if they have not done so yet.
 Thanks to live-migration, the impact to customers can be kept